Gaurav-71/Gaurav-71/README.md

 ### I'm a student and a budding developer !

+- 🔭 I’m currently working on multiple projects which involve web development and AI/ML
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects